 March – Kihei and Lahaina are warm and sunny.
 Northeast tradewinds bring showers from Haiku to Hana.
 March is the start of spring in Maui.

-April – Spring enters Maui in full force.
-Strong tradewinds, a few winter type storms all across Maui.
+April – Spring enters Maui in full force with Strong tradewinds and few winter type storms all across Maui.
 Leeward areas are full of sunshine – perfect for chasing sunsets and getting on the beach for a relaxed time.

 May – Maui starts witnessing summer; the air begins to get a little warmer than usual.
 Maui becomes a heaven for tourists in these months.